Causal Inference with Truncation-by-Death and Unmeasured Confounding: Motiviting data and causal estimands

+Allogeneic stem cell transplantation is a widely adopted approach to treat acute lymphoblastic leukemia, including human leukocyte antigen (HLA)-matched sibling donor transplantation (MSDT) and haploidentical stem cell transplantation (haplo-SCT) from family.
+The non-relapse mortality (NRM) for MSDT is lower than that for haplo-SCT becasue there are fewer mismatched HLA loci between the donor and patient undergoing MSDT, so doctors usually prefer MSDT.
+In recent years, some benefits of haplo-SCT have been noted, in that stronger graft-versus-leukemia effects with haplo-SCT are found \citep{chang2017haploidentical, chang2020haploidentical}.

+It is important to know whether haplo-SCT can achieve competitive performances with MSDT in terms of relapse if patients can survive, as the maturing operations are leading to higher survival rate.
+Formally speaking, we are interested in the treatment effect of transplantation types on relapse in always-survivors undergoing haplo-SCT.
+Statistical findings based on causal inference would help establish clinical guidelines for allogeneic stem cell transplantation.

-Data from a retrospective study were collected at Peking University People's Hospital in China.
-The data represent 1161 patients undergoing allogeneic stem cell transplantation from 2009 to 2017 \citep{ma2021an}.
-Let $Z$ be the transplantation type, where $Z=1$ for MSDT (21.53\%) and $Z=0$ for haplo-SCT (78.47\%).
-Let $S$ be the NRM by the end of two years after transplantation, where $S=1$ for survival (85.96\%) and $S=0$ for mortality (14.04\%).
-The observed survival rates are 89.60\% for $Z=1$ and 84.96\% for $Z=0$.
-The outcome of interest is relapse in two years and we let $Y=1$ for relapse and $Y=0$ for no relapse.
-Three binary covariates, namely minimal residual disease (MRD) presence before transplantation, which is directly related to relapse, but not related to NRM ($X_1$ is 1 for MRD-negative and 0 for MRD-positive), donor sex ($X_2$ is 1 for male and 0 for female), and patient sex ($X_3$ is 1 for male and 0 for female), were considered.
-We let $X=(X_1,X_2,X_3)$.
+Data from a retrospective study were collected at Peking University People's Hospital in China, including 1161 patients undergoing allogeneic stem cell transplantation from 2009 to 2017 \citep{ma2021an}.
+In the dataset, 21.53\% patients received MSDT (with no mismatched HLA loci) and 78.47\% received haplo-SCT (with mismatched HLA loci).
+By the end of two years after transplantation, the survival rate is 89.60\% for MSDT and 84.96\% for haplo-SCT.
+Among survivors, the relapse rate is 21.88\% for MSDT and 18.99\% for haplo-SCT.